registerguard/js-media-queries/README.md

 ### 1. CSS

-Define a set of html `font-family` and/or `:after` strings in your stylesheet that correspond to the media queries you wish to test for:
+Define a set of html `font-family` **and** `:after` strings in your stylesheet that correspond to the media queries you wish to test for:

 ```css
 html { font-family: "small"; }